kasherburn/quiz-manager-api/README.md

 Install all dependencies by running `npm install`

-Run `npm start' to start dev server
+Run `npm start` to start dev server